ericdennis7/WomensEducation-FertilityRates/README.md

 <h3>Intepreting the Data and Answering Proposed Questions</h3>

-<b>Question 1: Is there a correlation between higher levels of education among women and lower fertility rates?</b>
+<b>Question: Is there a correlation between higher levels of education among women and lower fertility rates?</b>

 In essence, there is a compelling correlation between lower fertility rates and higher education levels.
 Upon examining the world line chart, a discernible upward trend in education emerges around the 1960s, coinciding with a corresponding, steady decline in fertility rates.
 This pattern is apparent throughout the rest of the chart: the faster and higher education levels rise, the lower fertility rates become.